NEET 2018: Application Form Released, Dates, Pattern, Eligibility ,Syllabus & More

-NEET counseling will be started from 1st week of July.
+NEET 2018 Application Form has been released now.
+NEET 2018 Application Form will be released in the third week of January 2018.
 NEET is referred as (National Eligibility Cum Entrance Test) it is a national level entrance test for medical students.
 This exam is organized by the CBSE Board once in years in the month of May for candidates to providing admissions into MBBS & BDS medical courses.

 Through this exam, Candidates can get admission into all (government and private) medical colleges in various cities across the country.
 AIPMT exams are been replaced from NEET exams.
 A score of NEET only will be accepted for admission in (MBBS/BDS) of any medical/dental college.

 The NEST Exam is essential for Research development phase, candidates who are willing to work under development phase are advised to give this entrance exam.This exam is held in 59 cities which notifies that it has so much importance, so in this article, you will find all about NEST Exam in complete detail.

 This article provided Application Form, Eligibility, Exam Dates, Exam Pattern, Cut-Off Mark, Syllabus, Etc of NEET exam following detail are given below:

 As per regulations framed under the Indian Medical Council Act-1956 as amended in 2016 and the Dentists Act-1948 as amended in 2016, NATIONAL ELIGIBILITY CUM ENTRANCE TEST (UG) – 2018 (NEET-UG-2018) will be conducted by the Central Board of Secondary Education (CBSE).